Cuba is an island paradise with something for all budgets – find out the 5 best beaches in Cuba for snorkeling, diving or simply relaxing in the sun.

 - world-class diving off Isla de la Juventud & Maria la Gorda

-So take a look at our list of the Top 5 Beaches in Cuba & start planning your Cuban beach vacation today!
+But for now take a look at our list & start planning your Cuban beach vacation today!

 * And don’t forget to purchase travel insurance before any trip to Cuba.
-We’ve been using World Nomads for over 10 years – it’s the best-value provider we’ve found & we’ve also never had any issues on the few occasions we’ve had to make a claim.
+We’ve been using World Nomads for over 10 years – it’s the best-value provider we’ve found but there are important things to consider.
+Check out our post & find out which of our claims were successful or denied.

 #1.
 Varadero & Playa Coral